-For assault and sexual assault,^{} about half of victims report having been intoxicated with alcohol at the time.
+For assault and sexual assault, about half of victims report having been intoxicated with alcohol at the time.
 Some of these students also reported having used illegal drugs in addition to alcohol just prior to the victimization, though only a small number of alcohol-using victims reported additional substances.

-Victimization questions were defined as the following - Robbery: Having anything taken from you by force or the threat of force (3%) - Assault: Being attacked or someone threatening to attack you (13%) - Sexual Assault: Having been forced or coerced to engage in unwanted sexual intercourse of any kind including vaginal, anal, or oral sex (4%).
+^{} Victimization questions were defined as the following - Assault: Being attacked or someone threatening to attack you (9%) - Sexual Assault: Having been forced or coerced to engage in unwanted sexual intercourse of any kind including vaginal, anal, or oral sex (6%).
 All were limited to incidents occurring in the past year.